 Check our COVID-19 Guide for updates on Library services and resources.

 Recent events have forced students to adjust in unanticipated ways.
 Classes have moved online and many students are taking social distancing or self-isolating measures.
-Campus closure can present a stressful challenge for everyone.
 It’s important to take care of yourself and be flexible with yourself and others.
 Routines have changed.
 With the transition of moving coursework to an online platform, you will need to find ways to create structure for yourself in order to succeed as an online learner.
 You will also need to recognize that you, your classmates, and your instructors will have to be patient and work together during this time.

-Treat an online course like a “real” course: Devote consistent chunks of time to the class.
+Treat an online course like a “real” course by devoting consistent chunks of time to the class.
 Online courses are attractive to students because they offer flexibility in learning.
 However, this flexibility can sometimes cause students to delay working through the course material, thinking they’ll find time later in the week.
 Online coursework requires you to make the time for it.

 If you find yourself procrastinating, sometimes it just means you are unmotivated, but it could also mean you are overwhelmed.
 For small tasks, it's important to think long-term.
 Do your small tasks contribute to your long-term goal?
 Work on smaller tasks for at least five minutes.
 Often, this will help you find the momentum you need to complete a task.
 If your task is a regular weekly task, plan to do it at the same time each week.
 For bigger tasks, break them down into small, manageable chunks.
 Don't expect perfection, and make sure you ask for help.